-Our volleyball team completed a very exciting season.
+Our volleyball team completed a fascinating season.
 Their final record of 4-6 does not reflect the competitiveness and improvement the girls displayed.
 The Panthers lost five of their six games in the fifth set!
 The girls also hosted a “Volley 4 a Cure” game and raised over 250 dollars for breast cancer research.
 Good job, Panthers!
-The team was led by seniors, Erin Urge, Gwena Market, and Tatyana Kowalski; junior, Lauren Peter; sophomore, Hannah Lentz and Alex Knauer; and freshmen, Nora Ladd, Elena Schroeder, and Lucy Schneider.
-We would like to thank Patrick Myers and WPIB.comfor broadcasting our games.
+The team was led by seniors Erin Urge, Gwena Market, and Tatyana Kowalski; junior Lauren Peter; sophomore Hannah Lentz and Alex Knauer; and freshmen Nora Ladd, Elena Schroeder, and Lucy Schneider.
+We want to thank Patrick Myers and WPIB.com for broadcasting our games.

 Now that November is upon us, basketball season is here!
-Coach Craig Schuffenecker will coach both the junior high and high school teams and Ms. Riley Conway will be our cheerleading advisor.
-We have enough players to field both a boys and girls high school team, while the junior high will remain coed.
-Come support the teams every Saturday morning this winter or listen to the games on WPIB Radio.
+Coach Craig Schuffenecker will coach the junior high and high school teams, and Ms. Riley Conway will be our cheerleading advisor.
+We have enough players to field a boys and girls high school team, while the junior high will remain coed.
+Support the teams every Saturday morning this winter, or listen to the games on WPIB Radio.

-On Friday, November 3 from 5 to 7 p.m. the Annual Harvest Dinner will take place at Tipper’s Lounge.
+On Friday, November 3, from 5 to 7 p.m., the Annual Harvest Dinner will occur at Tipper’s Lounge.
 We encourage everyone to enjoy a traditional turkey dinner with us and support the Gustav Heineman Scholarship.
 Dinner prices are the following: Adults, $10; Senior Citizens, $8; Children 12 and under, $5.
 A special thanks in advance to Woody Widmar for all his time and effort in making dinner for us and to the Niese family for allowing us to use their Put-in-Bay Restaurant

 On October 20, representatives from the Emergency Management Agency and the County Commissioner’s Office presented Macy with her trophy.
 Kate Hubner, second grade, was also recognized for being a regional finalist.
 Congratulations girls!

-Our eighth graders (Kate Byrnes, Max Hristovski, and Jacob King) came in third place out of five teams at the Ottawa County Academic Challenge Competition on October 19.
+Our eighth graders (Kate Byrnes, Max Hristovski, and Jacob King) ranked third out of five teams at the Ottawa County Academic Challenge Competition on October 19.
 Our students study hard to prepare for this competition and do well each year.
 Whereas the schools we compete against pick their 4-8 brightest students in each grade, we have all our students compete.
-Great job kids!!
-Parent / Teacher conferences are scheduled for Wednesday, November 1 from 3:30 – 6:30 p.m. and Wednesday, November 8th, from 1 to 4 p.m.
+Great job, kids!!
+Parent / Teacher conferences are scheduled for Wednesday, November 1, from 3:30 – 6:30 p.m. and Wednesday, November 8th, from 1 to 4 p.m.
 Parents are encouraged to call the school office at 419-285-3614 to make an appointment.